ayush-kumar-1/lovelace/Data Quality/Data Quality.md

 1. What is the datatype?
 Image, text, integer, float, etc.
 2. What is the data?
 Even if it seems obvious be precise and concise.
 3. Where does the data come from?
 Accurate lineage is key to understanding problems later in the process.
 Did a vendor mess up?
 Is someone using an adversarial example to attack our system?
 4. Is our data labeled accurately?
-How can we check this?
+How can we check this? [[CleanLab]]
 	a.
 [CleanLab| Labeling Errors](https://github.com/cleanlab/label-errors)
 5. How much data do we need?
 Do we have a sufficient amount of data for the task?